ddkhoa/learning-note/postgres/index/index_scan.md

 ### How PostgresSQL chooses a scan type
 Index Only Scan operation can only be used when all the selected columns are included in the index.
 For other scan operations, PostgresSQL evaluates the execution cost and picks the most efficient way.

-PostgresSQL models the cost of data access and processsing using a [set of parameters](https://www.postgresql.org/docs/current/runtime-config-query.html#RUNTIME-CONFIG-QUERY-CONSTANTS).
+PostgresSQL models the cost of data access and processing using a [set of parameters](https://www.postgresql.org/docs/current/runtime-config-query.html#RUNTIME-CONFIG-QUERY-CONSTANTS).
 In its most basic form, we can apply the following rule of thumb:
 - If the query select only a few rows in the table, Index Scan is the most optimized method.
 - If the query select a fraction of a table, Bitmap Scan Index will be used.
 - If the query select most of the table's rows, Seq Scan will be used.